What Is Wet Bulb Globe Temperature (WBGT)?

-Wet bulb globe temperature.
+Wet bulb globe temperature (WBGT).
 Say that three times fast!

 It’s difficult to say and isn’t easy to calculate, but monitoring wet bulb globe temperature is a stress-free way to protect student athletes, employees, and overall operations from extreme heat.

-Wet bulb globe temperature has been a popular topic for schools, universities, and sports leagues around the world.
-Educational and athletic institutions look at wet bulb globe temperature as a comprehensive measure of all the weather-related factors that impact the bodies (and therefore, the performance of athletes on any given day.
+Wet bulb globe temperature (WBGT) is a popular topic for schools, employers, and sports leagues around the world.
+Schools, athletic programs, and manual labor organizations look at wet bulb globe temperature as a comprehensive measure of all the weather-related factors that impact bodies (and performance).

 So, what is the wet bulb globe temperature and how can you use it?
 It’s time to become a WBGT expert so you can see why it is the best way to measure heat and manage heat stress for your organization and how you can go about doing that.